Meet The Horses

 But here’s a question: What on earth would possess a person to knowingly abuse another of Mother Earth’s children?

-Chianti (pronounced key-ON-tee, like the wine) is a gorgeous two-year-old Thoroughbred filly.
+CHIANTI (pronounced key-ON-tee, like the wine) is a gorgeous Thoroughbred filly.
 Quietly confident as they come, this little girl fears almost nothing and is gentle as a lamb.

 Chianti came to us after a diagnosis that rendered her unridable.
 She suffers some neurological problems in her hind legs and has a bit of a lip droop.
 Her previous owner wanted her to have a safe, forever home, and knowing that the chances of a two-year-old unridable filly being sold to a good home were very low, Jim immediately offered to take her.
 She joined Danny in his home in the round pen for her first few weeks at Tierra Madre.
 All of us watched their first interactions anxiously, awaiting screaming or a small fight to break out.
 Instead, Danny and Chianti sniffed each other quietly, met each other’s eye, and asked in unison, “Where have you been all my life?”